Cohen memoir casts him as 'star witness' against Trump

 Cohen's allegations — his most detailed to date — are part of an unsparing and deeply personal put-down of Trump.
 Cohen assails Trump as an “organized crime don” and “master manipulator,” but allows that he saw much of himself in a man he once considered a father figure.

-Cohen remains at a loss to explain his unswerving allegiance to a cut-throat businessman who abandoned him at the most vulnerable point in his life.
-He likens his fealty to Trump to a mental illness and said he thought of himself as acting like an alcoholic or drug user in need of an intervention.
+Cohen remains at a loss to explain his unswerving allegiance to a cutthroat businessman who abandoned him at the most vulnerable point in his life.
+He likens his fealty to Trump to a mental illness and said he thought of himself as acting like a drug user in need of an intervention.

-“It seemed to them that I wouldn’t listen to anyone, not even the people who loved me most, as I gradually gave up control of my mind to Trump,” Cohen writes.
+“It seemed to (my family) that I wouldn’t listen to anyone, not even the people who loved me most, as I gradually gave up control of my mind to Trump,” Cohen writes.

 “I confess I never really did understand why pleasing Trump meant so much to me,” Cohen adds.
 “To this day I don’t have the full answer.”